maxov/gulp-grunt/README.md

 #### options.verbose
 If this option is enabled(true), then gulp-grunt will tell you when it starts running a Grunt task or stops it.
 This option is mainly for debugging.

+#### options.path
+This tells gulp-grunt where to look for grunt executable.

 #### default options